 But developing country governments question the way value for money is assessed.
-Gebru Endalew, an Ethiopian government official and chair of the Least Developed Countries (LDC) group, said recipient countries should be the ones to identify their needs and priorities, not aid officials in Whitehall.
+Gebru Jember Endalew, an Ethiopian government official and chair of the Least Developed Countries (LDC) group, said recipient countries should be the ones to identify their needs and priorities.

 “[Using consultants] is not only a way of recycling finance; it also undermines the capacity development in poor countries,” said Chukwumerije Okereke, geography and environmental science professor at Reading University.

 Dfid and consultancies argue that some governments lack the expertise to deliver complex projects.
 Okereke said that claim had some grounds.
 But at the same time, he said, it “shows that decades of so-called concerted effort in capacity building has not worked”.

 Okereke said: “If truly they need the work done to a certain level of standard that can only be achieved by western consultants, why is there not training, mentoring build into such projects so that local capacity can be developed?”

 The International Development Committee launched an inquiry into the effectiveness of UK aid in combating climate change in July, which is accepting evidence submissions until September.
 Findings are expected early next year.